Russian Model Lily Ermak Flaunts Amazing Cleavage In Massively Low-Cut White Bikini

-Lily Ermak thrilled her 1.6 million Instagram followers late Tuesday evening with a double image update that showcased all her best assets.
-The remarkably busty blonde wore a strappy white bathing suit while posing on a sunny, high-rise balcony for the jaw-dropping selfies, using a portion of a turquoise ocean and a beach dotted with palm trees for the background.
+Lily Ermak thrilled her 1.6 million Instagram followers late Tuesday evening with a double-image update which showcased all her best assets.
+The remarkably busty blonde wore a strappy white bathing suit while posing on a sunny, high-rise balcony for the jaw-dropping selfies, including a portion of a turquoise ocean and a beach dotted with palm trees in the background.
 She geotagged her location in a small city on the east coast of Florida, near Fort Lauderdale.

-Lily’s bikini top featured a very low, rounded neckline that barely contained her voluptuous breasts.
+Lily's bikini top featured a very low, rounded neckline and barely contained her voluptuous breasts.
 The tiny cups covered a portion of the tempting swells of flesh, but left most of her chest on full display.
-A pair of narrow, horizontal straps stretched taut across the center of her cleavage and created a cut-out section through which is was completely visible.
+A pair of narrow, horizontal straps stretched taut across the center of her cleavage and created a cut-out section.

-Her matching bottoms fit low around her slender hips and were topped by a frilly white cover-up mini skirt with an open front.
-The garment fastened together with a silver clasp several inches below her navel, and had a bias-cut hem that left a triangular portion between her legs uncovered.
+Her matching bottoms fit low around her slender hips and were topped with a frilly white cover-up with an open front.
+The garment fastened with a silver clasp several inches below her navel and had a bias-cut hem which left the center of her bikini bottoms uncovered.

 "Divine," one fan declared, following the compliment with stars and blue hearts.